FruitbatM/explore-national-parks-of-japan/testing.md

   - Chrome for Android
   - Samsung Internet

-I didn't encounter any issue, the website is fully functioning and fully responsive on all above mentioned browsers.
+I didn't encounter any issue; the website is fully functioning and fully responsive on all above mentioned browsers.
 Further testing was done using [BrowserLing](https://www.browserling.com/) for Internet Explorer 11.
 ## Device Testing

 - The website was physically tested on the following devices with different screen sizes: